 This blog gives us an overview of the use of glyphosate in the food industry and how it affects our health with chronic exposure.

-What is Glyphosate?
+What is glyphosate?

 N-(phosphonomethyl) glycine, also known as glyphosate, is a broad-spectrum herbicide that enters plants through their foliage and leaves.
 It was synthesised by a Swiss chemist.
 It was originally not intended to be used as a herbicide (herbicides: are chemical substances that are mainly used for the killing of unwanted plants like weeds).

-Role of Glyphosate as Herbicide
+Role of glyphosate as herbicide

 The main role of glyphosate as a herbicide is to inhibit the enzyme that helps in the synthesis of tryptophan, phenylalanine and tyrosine in plants (they are building blocks of amino acids).
 It binds to manganese (it is an essential enzyme that helps in the tyrosine, phenylalanine and tryptophan formation pathway).
 By inhibiting the biosynthetic pathway the growth of the plant is disrupted and leads to death.